-Compared to the rest of the Houston Metro market, the Jacinto City submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Houston Metro market, the Jacinto City region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 0 listings have come on the market, which means spaces might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About NaN% of the available leases in the Jacinto City are subleases, so you will probably have to focus your search on direct office leases.
+In the last 90 days, 0 listings have been posted online, which means listings are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About NaN% of the listings in the Jacinto City are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 8,250 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are around 2 stories.
+Even though the median size is 8,250 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this area are approximately 2 floors.
 Most buildings in this market were built in 1978 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Professional services is the dominant industry in this area.
 Most of the occupants of Jacinto City work from home.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.